Help restore Attingham’s Walled Garden Glasshouses

 As Georgian gardeners utilised the most up to date and efficient horticultural technology, so will we, as today’s more modern long lasting materials and methods of construction will be used.

-July 2018: Work begins on the Melon House
+2018: Work completed on the Melon House

 After the building was photographically recorded in April 2018, work began on removing the glass and frame structure during June.
 The window opening mechanisms and cold frame (where we nurture seedlings) lids were also removed leaving just the bare brick structure.